folini/Page-Auditor/README.md

 # Purpose
-**Page Auditor** is a _Google Chrome Extension_ that can be installed on any Google Chrome and used to explore the content of any webpage.
+**Page Auditor** is a _Microsoft Edge_ and _Google Chrome_ Extension that can be installed on any Microsoft Edge or Google Chrome and used to explore the content of any webpage.
 The goal is to make the _On-Page Technical SEO Analysis_ of a web page easier for everybody, and in particular for non technical people.

 Performing a _On-Page Technical SEO Analysis_ requires exploring many of the hidden elements of an HTML page, including Meta Tags, Structured Data, JavaScrips, `Robots.txt` and `Sitemap.xml` files.
 It can be challenging, in particular for people without a technical background.
 All these components are important for the page SEO performance. **Page Auditor** makes it easy to look at all these elements and can be used to analyze our own web pages, as well our competitors' pages.